 Generally, swap agreements entered into by the Funds calculate and settle the obligations of the parties to the agreement on a "net basis" with a single payment.
 Consequently, each Fund's current obligations (or rights) under a swap agreement will generally be equal only to the net amount to be paid or received under the agreement based on the relative values of such obligations (or rights) (the "net amount").
 In a typical swap agreement entered into by UVIX, the would be entitled to settlement payments in the event the level of the benchmark increases and would be required to make payments to the swap counterparties in the event the level of the benchmark decreases, adjusted for any transaction costs or trading spreads on the notional amount the Funds may pay.
-In a typical swap agreement entered into by SVIX, the Fund would be required to make payments to the swap counterparties in the event the level of the benchmark increases and would be required to rank the event the level of the benchmark increases and would be required to a swap agreement entered into by SVIX, the Fund would be required to make payments to the swap counterparties in the event the level of the benchmark increases and would be entitled to settlement payments in the event the level of the benchmark decreases, adjusted for any transaction costs or trading spreads on the notional amount the Funds may pay.
+In a typical swap agreement entered into by SVIX, the Fund would be required to make payments to the swap counterparties in the event the level of the benchmark increases and would be required to make payments to the swap counterparties in the event the level of the benchmark increases and would be required to make payments to the swap counterparties in the level of the benchmark increases and would be required to make payments to the swap counterparties in the level of the benchmark increases and would be entitled to settlement payments in the event the level of the benchmark increases and would be required to make payments to the swap counterparties in the level of the benchmark increases and would be entitled to settlement payments in the event the level of the benchmark increases and would be entitled to settlement payments in the event the level of the benchmark increases and would be entitled to settlement payments in the event the level of the benchmark increases and would be entitled to settlement payments in the event the level of the benchmark decreases, adjusted for any transaction costs or trading spreads on the notional amount the Funds may pay.